Arqa River

-Arqa River (نهر عرقا) is a river in the northern part of Lebanon.
+The Arqa River (نهر عرقا) is a river in the northern part of Lebanon.
 It originates from the barren lands of Akkar, passing through a number of towns in the Akkar district before reaching the Mediterranean.
-It's basin area covers approximately 143 km².
+Its basin area covers approximately 143 km².
 It is a seasonal river with run-off lasting only a few months per year.

 The river encompasses 23 major villages and towns, including Akkar El-Atika, Tekrit, and Rahbeh.